nielsenramon/stacss/README.md

 Copy the contents of `/scss` into your application `scss` folder and you are ready to go!

-## Info
+## Optional

 Note that STACSS requires [Autoprefixer](https://github.com/postcss/autoprefixer) for optimal use.
 Installing it inside your project is recommended.

-STACSS uses [scss-lint](https://github.com/brigade/scss-lint) to keep the SCSS files clean.
-Next to that it uses [csscomb](https://github.com/csscomb/csscomb.js) to automatically enforce linting.
+Feel free to add the `.stylelintrc` config file as well.
+It makes sure your SCSS is linted and it enforces consistent conventions in your stylesheets.
+More info about Stylelint [here](https://github.com/stylelint/stylelint).

 None of the above is required but highly recommended.